Sexual Misconduct

 At CNC, we want to create a healthy campus community characterized by mutual respect and safety.
 We believe that survivors of sexual misconduct deserve support and knowledge of all of the options available to them, including those that fall under CNC’s Sexual Misconduct Policy.

-Read CNC’s Student Sexual Misconduct Policy and Procedures for more information.
+Read CNC’s Student Sexual Misconduct Policy for more information.

 If you are in need of assistance, please continue reading below for information about what to do immediately after an incident, and some other options available to you, including: making a disclosure, filing a complaint with the College, making a report to the RCMP, and accessing medical attention.
 You can also visit the Supports page for information about supports available to you on campus and in the community.